MMMiodzio/Zootopia-crime-files-offline--data---/README.md

 Currently, this is the only preserved and publicly available mod for Zootopia: Crime Files where all cases are fully functional.
 (While I haven't had the chance to test every single case end-to-end, the game files indicate that they all work.)

+---
+For legal reasons, the OBB file is hosted on Internet Archive
+---

 Installation Instructions:

 - Download and install the official APK file.